 STEM (Science, Technology, Engineering, Mathematics)

-Our district offers a Vocational Agriculture course to students in grades 7-10, and in 2016 -17, established an FFA (Future Farmers of America) Charter.
+Our district offers a Vocational Agriculture course to students in grades 7-10, and established an FFA (Future Farmers of America) Charter.
 This was all made possible through a collaboration with Mid East Career and Technology Center.
 The goal of this program is to expose our students to Vo-Ag topics and content to help them make decisions about college and career options.
 The course content was developed to serve as a “feeder” program to the Natural Resources and Veterinary Tech programs offered to junior and seniors who attend Mid East at either the Zanesville or Buffalo campuses.

 Content being covered in our Vo-Ag classes includes topics in Agriculture, Food, and Natural Resources.
 Students study relationships between organisms and their environment.
 Principles of biogeochemical cycles, air-water-land relationships, non-point pollution, and wetlands are applied.
 Students examine fundamentals of resource development, agriculture sustainability, energy needs and pollution control.
 They analyze and interpret data gathered from studies on the ecosystem.
 Throughout the course, students develop responses to environmental problems and develop management strategies for responsible conservation and resource development.